 Philopatry is at the heart of the storm petrel in Galapagos, and this is their way of balancing their life out at sea by having this natural instinct that brings them back to a specific piece of land in order to breed or feed.
 The storm petrel in Galapagos will almost always be seen coming back to their natal colonies/nesting sites with their monogamous mate during this time of year.

-During the breeding season, the storm petrel in Galapagos chooses to nest inside soft ground, typically digging deep caves into the earth in order to make their nest therein.
+During the breeding season, the storm petrels choose to nest inside the soft ground, typically digging deep caves into the earth in order to make their nest therein.
 An alternative to this is finding gaps or crevices in volcanic rock which they then cushion with the surrounding vegetation.
 This habit of nesting on the surface, however, often leads to a greater rate of predation on behalf of introduced species like cats and/or rodents.

-Viewing the storm petrel in Galapagos takes a keen eye and being situated in the right place.
-They are typically spotted on the islands of Floreana, Isabela, Santa Cruz (seen on our Western Islands itinerary) and Santiago and San Cristobal (seen on our Northern Islands itinerary).
+Viewing the storm petrel in Galapagos takes a keen eye and is situated in the right place.
+They are typically spotted on the islands of Floreana, Isabela, Santa Cruz and Santiago and San Cristobal.
 Visit the Galapagos today aboard the Santa Cruz II Galapagos cruise and we guarantee that you will be wowed by the amazing number of Galapagos BIG15 iconic wildlife that is available!